vanidesai/uwc/uwc_common/README_UWC_Common_API.md

 # API description of ConfigManager
 Section to describe all the APIs in defined in file `ConfigManager.cpp`

-1. Purpose: ConfigManager.cpp is used to handle configuration management using ConfigManager eis library
+1. Purpose: ConfigManager.cpp is used to handle configuration management using ConfigManager eii library
 2. APIs' details:
 	1. Instance():
 			1. Parent class: CfgManager